-Off the coast of New Jersey, bottlenose dolphins (likely from the Coastal Migratory stock, although there is thought to be some range overlap from the Offshore stock) can occur throughout the year and were the most frequently detected species in an ecological baseline survey conducted in coastal New Jersey waters (Geo-Marine 2010, BOEM 2012).
+The Western North Atlantic Offshore stock inhabits the outer continental slope and shelf edge regions from Georges Bank to the Florida Keys (Hayes et al. 2017).
+Sightings of this stock of bottlenose dolphin occur from Cape Hatteras to the eastern end of Georges Bank (Kenney 1990).
+Off the coast of New Jersey, bottlenose dolphins can occur throughout the year and were the most frequently detected species in an ecological baseline survey conducted in coastal New Jersey waters (Geo-Marine 2010, BOEM 2012).
 Seasonal movements north along the coast occur during the warmer months, are likely directed by the presence of prey (Hayes et al. 2018b).
-Targeted prey species vary by area, season, and stock; however, sciaenid fishes, such as Atlantic croaker, weakfish, and squid, are common (NOAA 2020c).
+Targeted prey species vary by area, season, and stock; however, sciaenid fishes, such as Atlantic croaker, weakfish, and squid, are common (NOAA 2022a).
 The Northeast Fisheries Science Center (NEFSC) observed bottlenose dolphins during the AMAPPS surveys (NEFSC and SEFSC 2011a, 2011b, 2012, 2014a, 2014b, 2015, 2016, 2018, 2019).